Impact of facial landmark localization on facial expression recognition: Impact of landmark localization on facial expression recognition

-In this evaluation, we consider the registered faces for training and testing the classifier.
-Hence, we evaluate whether the face alignment and face registration steps preserve distinctive features related to the expressions themselves.
+In the following experiments, faces from the static camera are frontalized and used for both training and testing.
+We evaluate whether the FLL and face registration steps are able to preserve distinctive features for FER.